therealseanwallace/freeEducationTenders/README.md

 ## Roadmap

+- Write tests!
+This is a big one.
+I was so excited to build that I almost completely failed to write tests for this app.
+So that's my next big job.
 - Add sorting of tenders (on the frontend) by date, category, status, etc.
 - Add filtering (on the backend) of tenders by status